eyalron33/cutrix/README.md

 You will see in the output of the deploy command that two contracts were deployed.
 The first is `CutrixLibrary` and the second is `Cutrix` ERC721 contract.

 ## Traits
 Each Cutrix has traits determining its rarity.
-The traits are based on how many characters has the same color, or how many characters are blinking, bold or have a solid frame around them.
+The traits are based on how many characters have the same color, or how many characters are blinking, bold or have a solid frame around them.

-There are five traints: color, blinking, frame, bold and total.
+There are five traits: color, blinking, frame, bold, and total.

 **Blinking, frame, bold traints**.
-We exaplin for blinking but the same methodoly is used for frame and bold properties.
+We explain for blinking but the same methodology is used for frame and bold properties.

 Calculate how many characters are blinking, then use the Binomial Distribution Formula to calculate its rarity.
-The formula is: (16 x)* (1/2)^16.
+The formula is (16 x)* (1/2)^16.

 **Colors**.
-Check which color most characters share, let X be the amount they share it (it can be more than one color of course).
+Check which color most characters share, let X be the amount they share (it can be more than one color of course).
 Calculate the probability for this using the Binomial Distribution Formula: (16 X)* (1/16)^X * (15/16)^{16-x}.

 **Comment**.
-In order to have only integer rarities, if a rarity is a fractions it is being rounded to the closest integer.
-A half is being rounded to 1.
+In order to have only integer rarities, if a rarity is a fraction it is rounded to the closest integer.
+A half is rounded to 1.

 ## Team
 - Neiman (coding)